 Source: Bureau of Justice Statistics, Census of Publicly Funded Forensic Crime Laboratories, 2009 and 2014.

 Fingerprint evidence can be instrumental when trying to place a person at a crime scene, such as from the knife used during the assault in the opening case scenario.
-As seen in exhibit 2, requests for fingerprint analysis have only increased.
+As seen in exhibits 2 and 3, requests for fingerprint analysis have only increased.
 Other than DNA, fingerprints are one of the most common types of evidence that can link a perpetrator to an assault.
 NIJ has a rich research and development portfolio focused on new technologies related to the development of latent prints, as well as studies related to the accuracy and reliability of fingerprint examinations.

 In certain cases of sexual assault, chemical examination of condom lubricants may also prove surprisingly valuable, as many assailants are serial perpetrators and routinely use condoms to avoid leaving DNA evidence.
 NIJ recently funded a project at the University of Central Florida to improve the characterization and classification of condom lubricants recovered in sexual assault cases and build databases of lubricant mass spectra and infrared spectra that will be available for use in casework.
 This type of analysis can help determine if the perpetrator used a condom and, in some cases, forensic scientists can compare the lubricant recovered from the victim with condoms seized from the suspect.